Media Studies has been added to My Courses

 Practical work takes place at the end of year 1 and beginning of year 2

-As a practical subject there are extra costs incurred for the purchase of equipment.
-We strongly recommend all students get a memory stick to save large files.
+As there is an element of practical work we strongly recommend all students get a memory stick to save large files.
 There is a compulsory insurance requirement for borrowing practical film-making equipment outside of college.
+Financial assistance is available via the College Bursary Scheme.

 Media Studies has been added to My Courses